garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

 ![](media/garagehive-creating-a-purchase-order10.png)

-2. Select Item.
-If you know the part number or it is an item from stock you can.
-Start typing description/start of part number into the No. box and it will show a list of all items with that in description in it.
+2. Select an **Item** or the **External Service**.
+If you know the part number or an item from stock, you can start typing the description or part number into the **No.** column and it will show a list of all items with that description in it.

 ![](media/garagehive-creating-a-purchase-order11.png)